How Scholarship Dollars Build Tomorrow’s Workforce

 Importantly for building our future, some scholarship recipients are motivated to go into the education field and train the next generation of graphics workers.
 Matthew Bush (NC State University, 2011) used his scholarship to help him achieve his dream of sharing his enthusiasm for the industry and is now teaching at Wake County Public School.
 Hope Carroll (Appalachian State, 2001/Virginia Tech, 2016) developed a real passion for printing and is now an instructor at Georgia Southern University.
 They are building for the future in a big way!

 When asked about the importance of receiving a PGSF scholarship while they were in school, the alumni have been overwhelmingly enthusiastic.
-It provided them not only with financial aid, but an important networking and entre into the graphics industry.
+It provided them not only with financial aid but important networking and entry into the graphics industry.
 The dollars that our contributors provide do make a significant difference now and into the future.
 Please consider being a part of this effort on a personal or corporate basis.